Cost to Build a Custom Home in Wisconsin in 2023

 Production or Spec Homes

 Do you want a production builder who specializes in spec homes?
 Production builders generally have a set floor plan that they use for all of their homes, with only minor variations.
 This can be a great option if you’re looking for a quick and easy build with few surprises.
-However, keep in mind that you won’t have much input in the design, and you might have to compromise on some must-haves.
+However, keep in mind that you won’t have much input in the design, and you may have to compromise on some must-haves.
 Spec homes usually feature entry-level to mid-range finishes and are built on an “assembly line”, meaning build quality can sometimes be sacrificed for speed.
 Since spec homes are mass-produced with “cookie cutter” designs and finishes, spec homes are the most affordable option when it comes to new home construction.

 Semi-Custom Homes